L.M. Marlowe | The Institutional Reformation™

 This is not interpretation.
 This is structure.

-The Credit Rating Ghost Load™ documents the hidden extraction imposed through issuer-pay conflicts, rating shopping, oligopoly pricing, regulatory entrenchment, and the systematic conversion of financial gatekeeping into fee generation for judgments that failed catastrophically and face no consequence.
+The Credit Rating Ghost Load™ documents the hidden extraction imposed through issuer-pay conflicts, rating shopping, oligopoly pricing, regulatory entrenchment.
+The systematic conversion of financial gatekeeping into fee generation for judgments that failed catastrophically and face no consequence.

 Part I: The Three-Firm Oligopoly